 We are frequently retained to take on the big money center banks and global accounting firms.
 Eight years ago our firm made a decision to stop representing of the global financial institutions that are often agents in syndicated loans or major secured lenders in distressed situations.
 Hence, we are free to sue them and we do so often.
 Our firm has obtained settlements and judgments of over $20 billion against the big banks in the last 12 months alone.

-We have been retained by a group of investors that hold more than $1.3 billion of Puerto Rico sales-tax bonds, known as "COFINA" bonds.
-COFINA bonds make up more than $16 billion of the more than $70 billion of public Puerto Rican debt, and are the Commonwealth’s single largest credit.
+We have been retained by a group of investors that hold more than $2.5 billion of senior sales-tax bonds issues by the Puerto Rico Sales Tax Financing Corporation, known by its Spanish acronym “COFINA.”
+COFINA bonds make up more than $16 billion of the more than $70 billion of the Commonwealth and its instrumentalities debt, and are the Commonwealth’s single largest credit.

 In re LINN Energy

 We represented an ad hoc group of bondholders issued by Berry Petroleum holding approximately 80% of the unsecured debt issued by Berry, the wholly-owned subsidiary of LINN Energy.
 In the fourth quarter of 2015, Berry issued a Form 8-K disclosing an intent to effectuate a so-called “Berry Consolidation” by year-end.
 We immediately asserted the position of the Berry bondholders and the company was not able to go forward with its plans.

 Thereafter, we represented the bondholders in Berry’s chapter 11 case in the S.D.
 Texas.
 We successfully took ownership of Berry and Berry has emerged as a strong, stand-alone enterprise separate from LINN.